-In GlockApps, you can create a recurring test and let the tool automatically test your message via your SMTP settings at a regular time interval.
+In GlockApps, you can create an automatic test and allow our tool to test your message at a regular time interval without your participation.

-The GlockApps email spam checker tool will regularly send your message to dozens of mailbox providers you chose and show you the delivery report.
+The GlockApps email spam checker tool will send your message to the test email addresses that you chose every xx hours or days and show you the deliverability report.
 You can also receive an alert when your email doesn’t get to the Inbox at any of the selected mailbox providers.

 Enter your From name, From email address, your mail server information and choose mailbox providers to test your message against.

 The “From Name” and “From Email” are your name and email address that you want to send your emails from.